Artemis II: NASA’s Astronauts to Orbit the Moon Without Landing – Mission Insights

 Incremental approach to reduce mission risk

-Artemis II is only the second flight of anything in the Artemis family of spacecraft, so the people in charge of the program aren’t in a hurry to try and land on the Moon and have people on board at the same time.
-Concentrating on making sure the systems work increases the chance of the mission being a success in the long run and protects the astronauts.
+Artemis II is only the second time anything in the Artemis spacecraft family has flown, so the managers of the program aren’t trying to do a landing with the first trip with people.
+Making sure all the systems work properly increases the chance of success in the long run and keeps the astronauts safe.

 Mission timeline and operational milestones

-The mission began with a launch on the Space Launch System which put Orion into orbit.
-Once in orbit, the solar panels opened and the systems started operating as they should.
-After some burns to change orbit and system checks, a ‘translunar injection burn’ will use the engines to send Orion on its way to the Moon.
-The entire mission is planned to take approximately ten days.
+The mission will launch on the Space Launch System rocket, which will put Orion into orbit.
+Once in orbit, the solar panels will open and the systems will start working.
+After some burns to change the orbit and checks on the systems, a “translunar injection burn” will send Orion toward the Moon.
+The whole mission is planned to take around ten days.

-The crew will pass by the Moon, looking at areas that aren’t visible from Earth and helping with science and experiments related to human health.
-After they go around the Moon, Orion will come back to Earth, go through the heat of re-entry into the atmosphere, and splash down in the Pacific Ocean.
-Each of these steps will test essential parts of the spacecraft.
+The crew will fly past the Moon, looking at areas that you can’t see from Earth and helping with science and experiments on human health.
+After going past the Moon, Orion will come back to Earth, go through the heat of re-entry, and splash down in the Pacific Ocean.
+Each of these steps will test important parts of the spacecraft.

 Public engagement and the use of modern devices

-The astronauts on Artemis II will have current smartphones to use as personal cameras, but with strict rules to make sure they don’t cause any problems for the spacecraft’s systems.
-They will be used on airplane mode and seen as extra tools for the crew and their families to take pictures.
+The astronauts on Artemis II will be allowed to bring their current smartphones to use as cameras, but with very strict rules to make sure they don’t interfere with the spacecraft’s systems.
+They will be in airplane mode and used as extra ways to take photos for the crew and their families to remember the trip.
 These phones will be able to take excellent pictures during the flyby of the Moon.

 Long-term goals: lunar surface missions and Mars preparation

-Artemis II is a first step toward actually working on the Moon’s surface and having people living there for a long time.
-Future Artemis missions will include linking up with other vehicles, getting landers to the Moon, and finally, humans landing on the Moon later in this decade.
-Each flight will help the next one and make the technical problems less of a concern.
+Artemis II is a step toward actually working on the Moon’s surface and eventually staying there for a long time.
+Later Artemis missions will add being able to connect with other ships in space, delivering landers to the Moon, and eventually having humans land on the Moon later in this decade.
+Each flight will help the next one and reduce the number of unknowns.

-The overall plan uses the Moon as a place to test things before going to Mars.
-Being on the Moon for an extended period will allow engineers to try out life-support, places to live, and using resources that are available nearby in a location that is closer and safer.
-Artemis II’s focus on testing humans in deep space is the starting point for missions that go beyond the Moon.
+More generally, the Moon is being used as a place to practice for going to Mars.
+Being able to live and work on the Moon for a long time will allow engineers to test life support, places to live, and how to use the Moon’s own resources in a place that’s closer and safer.
+The fact that Artemis II is focusing on testing humans in deep space is extremely important for any trip to Mars or beyond.